By: Joe Holz, Director of Sales | Originally Posted: Aug. 30, 2017 | Updated: March 15, 2022

 If you have a pond, you’ve probably noticed a greenish-black mucky layer on the pond bottom.
-If your pond is young, it may not be much of an issue but as the pond ages, you’ll begin to notice the layer getting thicker, covering the bottom until you can no longer see the dirt, rock, or sand that was once visible.
+As the pond ages, you’ll notice the layer getting thicker, covering the bottom until you can no longer see the dirt, rock, or sand that was once visible.
 You may also notice a foul, rotten egg type odor when the pond turns over in the spring and fall, or when swimming or other activities disturb the bottom.
 You’ve got a sludge problem.
 Why is this happening?
 And what can be done about it?

 What is Pond Sludge?

-Pond sludge is a buildup of organic materials that accumulate in your pond over time, mixed with inorganic materials like sand, clay, or silt.
-The organic material includes animal waste, uneaten fish food, leaves and grass, dead algae, fertilizer, grease and oil from runoff, etc. As these organic materials settle in your pond, they begin the decomposition process.
+Pond sludge is a buildup of organic materials that accumulate in your pond, mixed with inorganic material such as sand, clay, or silt.
+Organic material includes animal waste, leaves and grass, fertilizer, dead algae, grease and oil from run off, etc. As these organic materials settle, they begin the decomposition process.
 Decomposition requires oxygen, which is pulled from the water.
-While small amounts of organic material won’t cause an issue, larger accumulations can greatly reduce the amount of oxygen in the bottom of the pond, resulting in an anoxic layer of water and sludge in the bottom of your pond.
-In the anoxic layer, decomposition cannot take place, and the sludge layer will continue to increase as more organics end up in the pond.
-It’s a vicious cycle.
-This anoxic layer of sludge also plays host to unwanted anaerobic bacteria that produce hydrogen sulfide.
-Hydrogen sulfide is the culprit for the rotten egg smell that you notice when the pond bottom gets stirred up.
+Large accumulations of organic material can greatly reduce the amount of oxygen in your pond.
+This results in an anoxic layer of water as well as sludge on the pond bottom.

 Sludge buildup is part of the natural process of any pond.
-If left to their own devices, ponds will go from healthy and clean to stagnant and eutrophic, slowly filling in and turning into wetlands, and then eventually reverting back to grassland.
-In pond management, the goal is to maintain a healthy pond and prevent this cycle of succession from occurring.
+If not treated, ponds will go from healthy and clean to stagnant and eutrophic.
+It will slowly fill in and turn into wetlands, and eventually revert to grassland.
+When it comes to pond management, the goal is to maintain a healthy pond and prevent this cycle from occurring.

-Next, consider aeration.
-As mentioned previously, the decomposition that is taking place requires plenty of oxygen.
-Adding either bottom diffused aeration or surface aeration will ensure that your pond has a healthy level of oxygen and will speed the decomposition process along.
-Kasco’s Robust-Aire Diffused Aeration, AF Series Surface Aerators, or VFX Series Aerating Fountains are all great choices and offer a variety of options based on your ponds needs and your aesthetic preferences.
 Lastly, be sure your pond has plenty of good bacteria.
 Just like a human’s digestive system, a pond needs the right kinds of bacteria to help break down the organics in the system.
-Kasco’s Macro-Zyme Beneficial Bacteria is a mix of pond-loving facultative bacteria that will consume the excess organics in your pond, reducing the sludge layer and rotten egg odor over time.
+Kasco’s Pond Probiotics are a mix of pond-loving facultative bacteria.
+It will consume the excess organics in your pond, reducing the sludge layer and rotten egg odor over time.

 With the right tools and proper maintenance, you can keep your pond healthy and smelling great.
 For help in determining the best course of action for your pond, give Kasco a call, at 715-262-4488, or send us an email at email@example.com.